TVR Cerbera Speed Six. 1999 For Sale. Year: 1999. Price: SOLD

 exists for those who demand a V8 just a little milder than the visceral Cerbera 4.5.
 If the Speed Six is reminiscent of charismatic 1960s GTs, then the 4.5 is most reminiscent of Cold War jet fighters.
 There is nothing else ground-bound quite like it.
 Its 420BHP punch is backed up by 380LB.FT of tarmac-rippling torque and it dismisses 60MPH in 3.9SECS, 100 in 8.1 and 150 in 17.9.
 The 4.5 embarrasses those with more cash than car knowledge – it is a serious motor car, one of the fastest in existence.
 Modified suspension and larger wheels and tyres to cover bigger brakes complete its armoury – the descent from 100MPH in just 3.8SECS.
 Source: TVR Press Information.
 TVR Website November 2005.

-TVR WebMart is never involved in sales transactions.
-If anyone claims we are handling the sale do not proceed.
+> TVR WebMart is never involved in sales transactions.